Apple Activities for Preschoolers That Aren’t All Crafts!

-If you aren’t familiar with the mom effort-kid fun balance that everything on the site uses, take a quick sec and read the post then come back knowing for sure that your time will never be wasted by anything on this site!
+If you aren’t familiar with the mom effort-kid fun balance that everything on the site uses, take a quick sec and read the planning kids crafts post then come back knowing for sure that your time will never be wasted by anything on this site!

 *This post contains affiliate links meaning at no cost to you I earn a commission on purchases made using the links.
 As an Amazon associate I earn on qualifying purchases.
-Read my full disclosure here. *
+Read my full disclosure. *

 Why Only 10 Best Preschool Apple Activities

-I’m not being lazy, I promise!
-I’ve kept the list to 10 apple activities for preschool kids on purpose for two very important reasons:
+I’m not being lazy, I promise you!
+The list is kept to 10 apple activities for preschool kids on purpose for two very important reasons:

 1. No filler ideas just to get to a big impressive number!
 This is only the best and the easiest apple activities you will actually do!!